anuraghazra/github-readme-stats/readme.md

 - `hide_progress` - Hides the progress bar and percentage _(boolean)_
 - `custom_title` - Sets a custom title for the card
 - `layout` - Switch between two available layouts `default` & `compact`
+- `api_domain` - Set a custom api domain for the card

 ---